Strigida/100-Days-of-Code-May-2020/README.md

 I'm using an internal script, right now, to get things started, and have got the button functional.
 Tomorrow I'll work on getting it to put the advice I want where I want it!
 I'm excited!

 ---
+## Day 39: After This Break
+*6/18/2020*

+---
+After taking some time to process what's going on in the world, and in my own life, I'm back to working on the advice app!

+Today I got the button function into an external script, and made it change images back and forth using: `document.getElementByID('id').src="sourcefile"`, and am very pleased with functionality, so far!
+I made some minor style changes while I was at it.

+Tomorrow, I'll add text changing functionality to the button `onclick`, as well, in the advice text location.

+After that, I want to look into using APIs to bring images and text in from external sources, which is a little scary and exciting, as I haven't played with them before!

+---